SimoGhilo/ecommerce_project_api/README.md

 Swagger documentation available at `http://localhost:<your-port>/api-docs`

 You can use various HTTP clients such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to make requests to the API endpoints.

+##Database

+Please note that you need to have postbird in order to be able to access the information present in the database file ecommerce.sql in the repository.